emkay64/emkay64.github.io/_posts/2022-12-22-win32-stripping.md

 categories: Windows
 ---

-Stripping Win32/CRT dependencies from windows PEs.
+Stripping Win32 and CRT dependencies from windows PEs to solely depend on NTDLL.dll.

 ## Tooling